miykael/workshop_cambridge/README.md

 1. If you haven't yet, get conda on your system: https://conda.io/miniconda.html
 2. Download the `environment.yml` file from [here]](https://github.com/miykael/workshop_cambridge/blob/master/environment.yml)
 3. Open up a conda terminal (or any other terminal), and create a new conda environment with the following command: `conda env create --name neuro --file /path/to/file/environment.yml`
-4. Download the notebooks in this repository, save them in a desired location and run the following command from the folder that contains the `program.ipynb` notebook: `jupyter notebook`
+4. Download the notebooks in this repository ([here](https://github.com/miykael/workshop_cambridge/archive/master.zip)), save them in a desired location and run the following command from the folder that contains the `program.ipynb` notebook: `jupyter notebook`

 **Note**: This only provides you the notebooks from the workshop that are not already in the `nipype_tutorial`.
 Those notebooks you can download here: https://github.com/miykael/nipype_tutorial